jesusch10/perturbseq_analysis/README.md

 # Installation
 Make sure that `perturbseq_analysis.py` and `hotnet` folder are in the same directory as the Jupyter Notebook you shall create to execute the functions.
+Executable only in Linux.

 # Functions